Physical Address

 So, if you are looking for a shoe for long-distance running on concrete roads, then EVA sole material is definitely the best option to go with due to its adequate cushioning comfort and lightweight nature.

-Or, if you are looking for a shoe for running on the uneven ups and downs, rocky terrain areas, then the trial running shoes with rubber sole is ideal option to opt because of its toughness nature and durable property.
+Or, if you are looking for a shoe for running on the uneven ups and downs, rocky terrain areas, then the trial running shoes with rubber sole is ideal option to opt because of its toughnesss nature and durable property.

 And, if you are looking for everyday lightweight running shoes and casual sneakers, then the shoe made of PU sole is the best decision to opt for.